bmlklwx/EMS-superquadric_fitting/Python/README.md

 For demo, the following packages are needed:

-4. plyfile -- for loading `.ply` point cloud files.
+1. plyfile -- for loading `.ply` point cloud files
-5. mayavi -- for visualization of meshes and point clouds.
+2. mayavi -- for visualization of meshes and point clouds

 ### Installation

 We recommend to install the EMS package with `pip`.

-1. Change directory to `/Python`.
+1. Change directory to `/Python`
-2. Install package.
+2. Install package: `pip install .`
-    pip install .

 ### Run Demo